Cancer Research UK logo.

 • the cancer shows a type of protein called programmed cell death ligand 1 (PD-L1)

-Researchers are also looking at different treatment combinations for people with tonsil cancer.
-They want to compare how well the different treatments work and learn more about the side effects.
-For example, they are looking at different ways to give radiotherapy and drugs together.
-This might improve how well radiotherapy works.
+They are looking at different treatment combinations for people with tonsil cancer.
+They want to compare how well the different treatments work.
+And learn more about the side effects.
+For example, they are looking at giving chemoradiotherapy and immunotherapy drugs together.

 Coping